Dental Implants Philadelphia, PA

 Will I be missing a tooth during the treatment?

 Many patients are concerned about the appearance of a missing tooth during treatment, especially those missing teeth in the front of the mouth.
-Dr. Conover offers many options for temporary tooth replacement in the extraction site during the implantation and integration process.
+Dr. Conover offers many options for temporary tooth replacement at the extraction site during the process.

 We will evaluate your condition to determine the best options for your particular dental situation.
-In some cases, we can provide an ‘immediate loaded’ implant, where we place a temporary crown at the same time as the implant.
+In some cases, we can provide an ‘immediate load’ implant.
+When we provide immediate dental implants, we place a temporary crown at the same time as the implant.
 To learn more about dental implants, see Dental Implants FAQs.

 How long will it take me to recover from dental implantation surgery?